deepskystacker/DSS/Installers/README.txt

 48. Bug fix: Units on the Processing pane's Luminance tab were displayed incorrectly as Å° instead of °.

+49. Bug fix: Opening a filelist by double-clicking was broken by the updates for number 36.

 Welcome to DeepSkyStacker 5.1.3
 ===============================